Service

 When you are invited to a screening, we’ll send you an information leaflet explaining the benefits and risks and ask you to carry out a faecal immunochemical test (FIT) using a special kit, which will be sent to you separately with instructions about a week later.

-We will send you your results around two weeks after we’ve received your completed FIT kit.
+We’ll send you your results around two weeks after we have received your completed FIT kit.
 If your result is abnormal, try to not to worry because it may not mean you have cancer.
 You will be invited to an appointment with a specialist screening practitioner to discuss having a colonoscopy.

 If your result is normal, then you can reduce your risk of developing the disease in future by watching your diet.
 There are also symptoms to look out for between screens, contact your GP if you get any of these.